EU and UK will ‘rip each other apart’ in Brexit talks

 Britain and the European Union are going to “rip each other apart” in talks over a future trade deal, French foreign minister Jean-Yves Le Drian has predicted.

-Mr Le Drian she he held out some hope that UK defence co-operation with Europe will continue after it leaves the bloc.
+Mr Le Drian said he held out some hope that UK defence co-operation with Europe will continue after it leaves the bloc.

 Speaking at the Munich security forum, he said it would be tough for Britain to achieve its aim of a free trade deal by the end of the year given the differences between the two sides.